 Landslides have the potential to occur anywhere in the City.
-However, landslides are more likely to occur in locations with the following characteristics or under the following circumstances:
+However, landslides are more likely to occur in locations with the following characteristics or under the following circumstances27:

-- Steep slopes with thick deposits of unconsolidated earth materials. - River cut banks and coastal bluff areas that have been undermined by high flow/tides or storm events. - Prolonged wet periods that add water weight and reduce slope strength.
+- Steep slopes with thick deposits of unconsolidated earth materials. - River cut banks and coastal bluff areas that have been undermined by high flow/tides or storm events.